kleekich/GlucoseBonds/README.md

 The following features are implemented:

--Users can register as a member
+Users can register as a member
--Users can participate in forums by posting and commenting Users can register as a mentor and send direct messages with mentees Users can search for mentors based on location
+Users can participate in forums by posting and commenting Users can register as a mentor and send direct messages with mentees Users can search for mentors based on location
 Users are provided with step-by-step insulin injection instruction on their phone and smartwatch as well